What is Myocardial Infarction?

 - Is there a way to repair damaged/dead cardiac cells?

 Animal and cellular models are used to study the various aspects of MI.
-Animal models used to study MI include mice, rats, rabbits and dogs.
-These animal models may be used as whole animal models , where measurements like pressure, heart rate and electrocardiogram are used as biomarkers of ischemia and MI.
+Animal models used to study MI include mice, rats, rabbits, canines, swine, and non-human primates.
+These animal models may be used as whole animal models, where measurements like pressure, heart rate and electrocardiogram are used as biomarkers of ischemia and MI.
 Additionally, there are a number of models that employ isolated tissues to study the progression of MI.
 These isolated systems often need to merge data from multiple sources.

-DSI has solutions for all pressure, heart rate and electrocardiograms and also has hardwired solutions capable of combining telemetry with other systems used in tissue research.
+DSI and the Harvard Bioscience family have solutions for cardiomyocyte isolation, isolated heart perfusion, telemetry that measures pressure, heart rate and electrocardiograms in freely moving subjects, as well as hardwired solutions capable of combining telemetry with other systems used in tissue research.
+Cardiovascular data can be collected and analyzed with the Ponemah Software Platform.